smko77/smko77.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd year graduate student interested in homotopy theory and arithmetic geometry.
+I am a third year graduate student interested in homotopy theory and arithmetic geometry.